Defending the Isles: The RAF's heroic stand against overwhelming odds

 A new, sophisticated system of defence was built around these new radar sites, known as the Dowding System.

-It was a network of radar stations, anti-aircraft guns, and fighter aircraft controlled by the Royal Air Force (RAF).
+It was a network of radar stations, anti-aircraft guns, and fighter aircraft controlled by the RAF.

 British success against the German attacks relied predominantly on the effective cooperation of the air force with this new technology.